PierreLorenzi/HyperCardPreview/StackFormat.md

 ### General Differences

-A text in a field can only have one style, so there are neither [Style Block](#style-block) nor [Font Block](#font-block).
+There are no decorated texts in the stacks, so there are neither [Style Block](#style-block) nor [Font Block](#font-block).

 Some values are absent, but as they are set to zero, they can be parsed like v2.xx values and then be considered as empty or default.

 The block headers are shorter because they don't have the empty alignment integers at 0xC.
-So, some fields aren't at the same place because at v2.xx they had to move values to let room and sometimes it caused a little mess.
+So, some fields aren't at the same place because at v2.xx they had to move values to let room for the new wider headers, and sometimes it caused a little mess.

 ### Stack Block